New media big focus at Moscow's Fourth Biennale

 Called "Rewriting Worlds," many of the 64 featured artists, from 33 countries, are exhibiting for the first time at Russia's largest art show, in a plush department store and trendy galleries dotted across Moscow.

-"We wanted a digital piece of art to show how we are both fueled and dominated by the computer age," said German artist Uta Kopp, who produced "Remote Words" with partner Achim Mohne.
+"We wanted a digital piece of art to show how we are both fuelled and dominated by the computer age," said German artist Uta Kopp, who produced "Remote Words" with partner Achim Mohne.

 Thirty silver life-sized dogs with red digital clocks gaze forward in Indian artist T.V.
 Santhosh's "Houndington" from 2007.
-Beneath them runs a digitalized text by a teenage boy who has suffered from radiation.
+Beneath them runs a digitalised text by a teenage boy who has suffered from radiation.

-Biennale commissioner Joseph Backstein said globalization -- by way of the Internet -- had forced art go more digital.
+Biennale commissioner Joseph Backstein said globalisation -- by way of the Internet -- had forced art go more digital.

 "The Garden of Error and Decay," a large video installation by Czech artist Michael Bielicky, is reminiscent of a computer game and invites the viewer to shoot at the piece with a joystick, either eliminating or multiplying disasters spurred by the stock exchange and Twitter updates.